-The Composition Program at INMF is focused on giving you the resources, inspiration, and flexibility to master the skills of craft while developing your own individual artistic voice.
+The Composition Program at INMF is focused on giving you the resources, inspiration, and flexibility to master the skills of craft while developing a distinct individual artistic voice.

-Too often when composers leave their academic programs they feel woefully unprepared for the practical realities of the next steps in their career, whether that be undertaking professional work or continuing their education with graduate school.
-The INMF Composition Program is dedicated to helping you transition from student to artist; we designed this summer festival to help cultivate your creative process, not only through musical expertise, but also by addressing those elements of composition difficult or impossible to cover in an academic program, and yet essential to working in the field.
+Too often, composers leave their academic programs feeling woefully underprepared for the practical realities of taking the next steps in their career.
+Whether your ideal career path is professional creative work, academia, or arts entrepreneurship, the INMF Composition Program provides resources to assist you in transitioning from "student-artist" to "artist."
+During your time at INMF, you will cultivate your creative practice through musical expertise, networking, and career consulting--addressing critical elements of composition that are difficult to cover in an academic program, yet essential to working in the field.

-In designing the program, we asked ourselves one main question: What do I know now, that I wish I had known earlier in my career?
-Every element of our program, from faculty and schedule, to evening lectures and housing, has been carefully chosen based on our answers.
+In designing the program, we continually asked ourselves one main question: What do I know now, that I wish I had known earlier in my career?
+Every element of our program, from faculty and schedule, to evening lectures and housing, has been deliberately structured based on our answers.

 HOUSING & DINING

-Two of the most valuable aspects of attending any festival are the environment of highly-focused work while you are there, and the community of relationships and connections you leave with.
-To encourage both of these, we have arranged for outstanding festival housing and meal plan for all INMF Fellows, which is built-in to the tuition.
-Residing in beautiful 2- and 3-bedroom apartments of Sierra Madre, you will be just minutes away from the daytime music facilities at UCSB, from the beach, and from downtown Isla Vista, and mere steps away from the Evening Lecture Series conference room, gym, study rooms, and dining commons.
-Our 10 meal per week plan allows you to swipe in and out of the dining commons with great flexibility, guaranteeing you access to delicious, healthy meals every day of your stay.
-With common areas, movie nights, and nearby access to the many attractions of Santa Barbara, you will have everything you need not only to focus, but also to build memories and relationships that will continue long after the festival.
+Two of the most valuable aspects of attending any festival are the focused environment for work, and the network of relationships you leave with.
+To encourage both of these, we have arranged for an outstanding festival housing and meal plan for all INMF Fellows, which is included in the tuition.
+Residing in a community of apartments just off-campus, you will be minutes from the music facilities, dining commons, Pacific Ocean, and downtown Isla Vista, and short drive from beautiful downtown Santa Barbara.
+The meal plan allows you to swipe in and out of the dining commons to access delicious, healthy meals every day of your stay.
+With nearby access to the many attractions of Santa Barbara, you will have everything you need to focus, rejuvenate, and build relationships that will continue long after the festival.

 FEES & TUITION:

-Not ready to commit to the full Composition Program, but still interested in joining the INMF community and learning more about making art and a career in New Music?
+Not ready to commit to the full Composition Program, but still interested in joining us this summer and becoming a part of the INMF community?